-When I use the word hardening, or harden, throughout this article, I have not been referring strictly to physical fortifications to withstand direct assault.
+When I use the word hardening, or harden, throughout this article, I have not been referring strictly to physical fortifications to withstand a direct assault.

 Yes, better doors, bars, and so forth are certainly included in this list, but they are not the whole of hardening.
 Hardening also includes things like perimeter lighting, security systems with cameras or alarms, and defensively adapted foliage.

-It is tough to see how lights and plants “harden” your home, but look at it from the perspective of a bad guy: a house with a well lit perimeter, especially one that is motion activated, makes it much harder to approach the home and enter it without being observed.
+It is tough to see how lights and plants “harden” your home, but look at it from the perspective of a bad guy: a house with a well-lit perimeter, especially one that is motion activated, makes it much harder to approach the home and enter it without being observed.
 All predators, and roaches, love the dark.

 Carefully selected and cultivated plants serve valuable defensive purposes by making windows or doors harder to approach, either by sporting formidable thorns and spines or by making a bunch of noise when moved through.
-Either has defensive application for the clever home defender.
+Either has defensive applications for the clever home defender.

 Aside from that, though, much of your work will be directed toward fortifying doors and windows against unauthorized access.
 Below we will address them category by category to give you a list of potential improvements you can make to any sector.

 Note that most of these improvements will be effective standalone, that is each upgrade or technique serves to make your home that much harder to break into.
 And just like Voltron, the more you can plug in the better it gets.
-Try to achieve or execute on as many as you can.
+Try to achieve or execute as many as you can.